peter1125/website/content/authors/admin/_index.md

 ---

 Eungang (Peter) Choi is a graduate student in the Department of Sociology at The Ohio State University.
-He is a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and a [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/) associate.
+He is a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).

 He is advised by [Sam Clark](http://www.samclark.net/) and is a part of the [openVA](http://openva.net/) team.